Master of Science in Counseling (MSC) Graduate DegreeAvailable Online

 Students are able to be part-time or full-time students in the program.

 Individuals may be admitted into UIU’s online Counseling program as a non-degree graduate student.
-Non-degree seeking students can take these four (4) foundation courses:
+Non-degree seeking students can take up to two (2) foundation courses:

 - Theories of Counseling

 - Lifespan Growth and Development